 The Current State of No Man’s Sky

-First there was the Foundation Update in November 2016, which added base-building along with two new game modes: Survival and Creative.
+First, there was the Foundation Update in November 2016, which added base-building along with two new game modes: Survival and Creative.
 In March 2017, the Path Finder Update added the ability to share bases with other players and craft new Exocraft vehicles.
-Later that year in August, The Atlas Rises Update would see improvements to the game’s story mode, adding an estimated 30 hours of content in addition to new procedurally-generated missions.
+Later that year in August, The Atlas Rises Update would see improvements to the game’s story mode, adding approximately 30 hours of content in addition to new procedurally-generated missions.